davidmcclure/cleanconfig/README.md

 config = Config.read()
 ```

-`SimpleConfig` inherits from `dict`, so values can be looked up just like on regular dictionaries:
+`PowerConfig` inherits from `dict`, so values can be looked up just like on regular dictionaries:

 ```python
 config['key1']